MICHAEL CLAUS

 EDUCATION

-- Notre Dame Law School, J.D.
+- Notre Dame Law School, J.D., Editor Notre Dame Law Review

-- DePauw University, B.A., English Writing
+- DePauw University, B.A.

 ADMISSIONS